Jay Leland Benedict: Career

 Benedict received an appointment to West Point as a member of the class of 1904.
 He was commissioned as a field artillery officer and served on several staffs, serving as a 2nd lieutenant in the Secret Service Agent (1908) and graduating from the Army War College in 1926.
 After serving as executive officer for the 16th Infantry Regiment (United States) at Fort Jay, New York, he commanded the 12th Infantry Regiment (United States) at Fort Howard, Maryland in 1936.
 Positions held included: Army major general and superintendent (from 1938 to 1940).
+He commanded the Ninth Area Service Command from November 1941 to April 1942.
 He served on the War Department General Staff during World War II.
 Legion Of Merit Award For As Procurement And Discharge Section In G- (between 1942 and 1946).